bhuone-garbu/linters/README.md

-Head over to each `*-config` directories to install configs
+Head over to each `*-config` directories for instructions on how to setup the project.